Eschatologue/CM_wiki/docs/player-chr/ydastriel-khaine.md

 ### Circle of Stars Forms

-#### Circle of Stars Form: Archer
+=== "**Archer**"

     *A constellation of an archer appears on you.*

-**Luminous Bow**

-When you activate this form, and as a bonus action on your subsequent turns while it lasts, you can make a ranged spell attack, hurling a luminous arrow that targets one creature within 60 feet of you.
+    **Luminous Bow:** When you activate this form, and as a bonus action on your subsequent turns while it lasts, you can make a ranged spell attack, hurling a luminous arrow that targets one creature within 60 feet of you.
 On a hit, the attack deals radiant damage equal to 1d8 + your Wisdom modifier.
 (2d8 at 10th-level).

-**Arrow of Arbiters**

-Your Star Map transform into a longbow and you can you use it to attack using Cosmic Flare, when you do, it ignores half and three-quarters cover and deals Radiant damage.
+    **Arrow of Arbiters:** Your Star Map transform into a longbow and you can you use it to attack using Cosmic Flare, when you do, it ignores half and three-quarters cover and deals Radiant damage.

+=== "**Chalice**"

+    *A constellation of a life-giving goblet appears on you.*

+    **Chalice of Life:** Whenever you cast a spell using a spell slot that restores hit points to a creature, you or another creature within 30 feet of you can regain hit points equal to 1d8 + your Wisdom modifier.
+(2d8 at 10th-level)

+    **Rejuvinating Bolt:** When you hit a creature with Cosmic Flare you can choose to restore hit points to that creature instead of damaging it.
+The restored hit points is equal to your Cosmic Flare damage.

+=== "**Dragon**"

+    *A constellation of a wise dragon appears on you.*

+    **Wise:** When you make an Intelligence or a Wisdom check or a Constitution saving throw to maintain concentration on a spell, you can treat a roll of 9 or lower on the d20 as a 10.
+At 10th-level, you have a flying speed of 20 feet and can hover.

+    **Repelling:** When you hit a creature that is no more that one size larger than you with Cosmic Flare, you can push the creature up to 10 feet away from you in a straight line.

+### Spire Resonance Forms

+=== "**Destruction**"

+    *Your Cosmic Flare now crackles with instabilities, pulsating with radiant white glows.*

+    **Destructive Flare:** When you hit a target with your *Cosmic Flare*, each creature within 5 feet of your target takes Force damage equal to your Wisdom modifier.(1)
+    { .annotate }

+    1. This feature does not benefit from **Helium Flash**.

+    **Helium Flash:** When you cast a druid spell it deals extra :material-dice-d8: d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.(1)
+    { .annotate }

+    1. This extra :material-dice-d8: d8 only affect ONE of the spell's damage roll. e.g, If you cast *Cosmic Flare* at 5th-level

+    > *One of your eyes ignites with a searing white blaze while a small, flaming white sphere materializes and orbits you, leaving behind a delicate trail of white.
+Your being pulsates with an overwhelming intent for destruction.*